 The Histiocytosis Association Research Program operates on an annual cycle.
 In the first quarter of each year, the Association begins a new cycle with an official announcement that the process is open, inviting physicians and scientists to visit histio.org for the Request for Research Proposals (RFRP) guidelines and application.
 The announcement is directed to thousands of healthcare professionals worldwide via the Association’s website and through email and mail campaigns.
 The RFRP is also distributed to numerous professional medical services and groups, and other nonprofit organizations, for circulation to their membership, extending the reach of this program as deeply as possible into the world of research and science.

-Once the announcement regarding the Request for Research Proposals is made, interested parties can download the official Grant Application from the Association’s website.
-The application outlines the requirements for submitting a request for funding, including required content and submission deadlines.
-The application does include a listing of current areas of interest within the field of histiocytic disorders; however, any and all projects that focus on these rare diseases are encouraged and welcomed.
+Once the announcement regarding the Request for Research Proposals is made, interested parties should read the 2014 Research Grant Guidelines and Terms & Conditions before beginning the request for funding process.
+To apply for a grant, applicants must create a username and password specifically for the grants area of the Association's website.
+Applicants should keep this log-in information in a secure place as it will be required to access the application page in the future.
+The application includes a listing of current areas of interest within the field of histiocytic disorders; however, any and all projects that focus on these rare diseases are encouraged and welcomed.
 While applications may vary in length, scope and topic, all must include the following information:

 - Applicant Data – the contact information and institutional affiliation(s) for the primary investigator and any secondary investigators

 - Project Information – the title of the project and amount of funding requested